Enterprise AI Procurement in Australia: Market Structures and Procurement Considerations

 For Australian organisations, the stakes are compounded by privacy obligations, sector-specific regulatory expectations, and increasing scrutiny around data residency and processing location.

-- Commercial Structuring and Scale Economics
+- Commercial Models and Cost Structures

-- Cybersecurity and Personal Information Exposure
+- Cybersecurity and Information Security Considerations

-- Data and Capability Readiness
+- Data and Organisational Readiness

-- Lifecycle Governance After Go Live
+- Lifecycle Governance

 Historically, ICT procurement was binary.
 Software either met a functional requirement or it did not.